Holiday Accident Claim Process

-No win no fee is subject to the solicitor firm agreeing to take on your case.
-There are a few rare exceptions, which your solicitor can explain in more detail.
+No win no fee is extended to clients subject to the firm agreeing to take on your case.
+There are a few rare exceptions, which your lawyer will explain in more detail.

 You can claim online now using our quick and easy claim form.

 Do I really not have to pay if I lose?

 If your claim is unsuccessful, you won’t have to pay a thing.
 Our lawyers won’t ask you for any money if they don’t win your case.

 If you do win, some of the legal fees will be deducted from your compensation.
 The amount of money to be deducted will be agreed between you and your no win no fee lawyer at the start of the process, so there won’t be any nasty surprises.